All Articles

 What about the show’s characters?

 JF: Eleanor features two indelible leading roles as well as many colorful, often hilarious, supporting roles.
-In addition to Eleanor’s Uncle Teddy (Roosevelt) and scandalous cousin Alice (Roosevelt), there is her tragic, high-living father, Elliott, her unlikely mentor, Louis Howe and her domineering mother-in-law, Sara.
+In addition to Eleanor’s Uncle Teddy (Roosevelt) and scandalous cousin Alice (Roosevelt), there is her tragic, high-living father, Elliott, her unlikely mentor, Louis Howe, and her domineering mother-in-law, Sara.
 As in the musical Hamilton, our show’s aim is to make the history irresistible, taking audiences on a smart, sassy tour of a political era very different from our own – one that was a lot more fun!
 In fact, our goal was always to create a show that is funny and dances, but that is also moving, with something more on its mind.
 Audiences want both.

 How does it speak to contemporary theatre makers and audiences?